 Harris 1993c; Hemmings 2007a; Johnson et al. 1975; Lindsay 1984; Morgan and White 2005.

 Although the holotype has little diagnostic value (Kurtén and Anderson 1980), material from a number of Blancan and early Irvingtonian sites has been assigned to the taxon.
-However, this record is the only Pleistocene occurrence for our region.
+However, these records are the only Pleistocene occurrences for our region.

 Late Blancan: Santo Domingo (Morgan and Lucas 2003).